 Dr Ballal believes that present-day students pose fresh challenges that need to be managed innovatively.
-He believes the Manipal Centre for Professional & Personal Development is the perfect vehicle for this, as it aims to empower and educate the academic faculty, students and non-academic faculty of all Manipal University institutions by promoting global trends and new teaching methodologies.
+He believes the Manipal Centre for Professional & Personal Development is the perfect vehicle for this, as it aims to empower and educate the academic faculty, students and non-academic faculty of all Manipal Academy of Higher Education institutions by promoting global trends and new teaching methodologies.

 Dr Ballal believes that teaching is as much about creation of new knowledge as it is about imparting existing knowledge in text books.
-He proudly points out that Manipal University is ranked 100 among the BRICS university rankings, the first private university to find a place in this elite list.
+He proudly points out that Manipal Academy of Higher Education is ranked 100 among the BRICS university rankings, the first private university to find a place in this elite list.

 A keen sportsman, Dr Ballal represented Mysore University in tennis through his college days, and can be found each morning on the courts even today, aggressively scoring against opponents half his age.
 He also plays cricket regularly.

 At seventy plus, Dr Ballal plans to continue working, teaching, learning, and playing tennis for many more years – at Manipal, naturally.